BPitts8019/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+	Map not only iteratates over each item of the array, but it also returns a new array filled with the transformations made to each element.

-2. What is the difference between a function and a method?
+2.What is the difference between a function and a method?

+	A function is a series of statements that can be run (invoked) in a program; like a mini-program.
+A method is a function that is attached to an object.
+(All methods are functions, but not all functions are methods)

 3. What is closure?

+	Closure is a design pattern that takes advantage of scope within JavaScript.
+Functions in JavaScript create their own scope, but they also have access to the outward scope.
+This behavior can be exploited to create access restriction to certain variables within a program.
+The inner function of nested functions acts as a gateway through which data can be accessed rather than giving direct access to that data.

 4. Describe the four rules of the 'this' keyword.

+   1. Global Binding - When in the global scope `this` is bound to the window.
+   2. Implicit Binding - When a function is attached to an object (invoked with dot/bracket notation), `this` is bound to that object.
+   3. Explicit Binding - `this` can be explicitly bound to another object by using the `call`, `apply`, or `bind` methods.
+   4. New Binding - When a object is created using `new` and a constructor function, `this` is bound to the new object the constructor function implicitly returns.

 5. Why do we need super() in an extended class?

+   The super function allows the child constructor to send required data into the parent contructor.
+It implicitly binds `this` to the object being created by the Child constructor.
+This allows the developer to follow the DRY priciple and resuse code that has already been written.

 ## Project Set up

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [x] Create a forked copy of this project.
-- [ ] Add PM as collaborator on Github.
+- [x] Add PM as collaborator on Github.
-- [ ] Clone your OWN version of Repo (Not Lambda's by mistake!).
+- [x] Clone your OWN version of Repo (Not Lambda's by mistake!).
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [x] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
 - [ ] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
 - [ ] You are now ready to build this project with your preferred IDE
 - [ ] Implement the project on your Branch, committing changes regularly.